snabble/docs/api_checkout.md

 ### Update the Pricing of the Checkout Process

-**Required permissions** : updateaPricingCheckoutProcess and the id of a Checkout Process
+**Required permissions** : updatePricingCheckoutProcess and the id of a Checkout Process

-#### Abort Request
+#### Update Pricing Request
-Mark a checkout process as successful, failed or in process.
+Update the pricing of the CheckoutProcess.

+The provided pricing might be incomplete.
+This means whole line items or parts of them (like `taxRate`) might be missing.
+Also the `netPrice` and the `tax` properties are optional.
+This leads to the generation of incomplete orders.
+In this case downstream processes like the generation of receipts might not be possible or can't generate the expected results.

 **Content-Type** : application/json